withastro/docs/src/pages/en/guides/markdown-content.md

 <PromoBanner />
 ```

-When used with `Astro.glob()`, you can simply pass the `<Content/>` component from the _Exported Properties_ of each returned markdown file.
-This will then render out the Markdown file and its contents in its entirety into your template.
+When using `getStaticPaths` and `Astro.glob()` to generate pages from Markdown files, you can pass the `<Content/>` component through the page’s `props`.
+You can then retrieve the component from `Astro.props` and render it in your template.

 ```astro
 ---